How to Care for Baby Mice

 For quite a few days I fed them every few hours.
 They got plumper and more active.
 They looked like healthy blind mice.
 Before I knew it, I was able to resume a regular sleep schedule.
 Overall, the time that the interruption in my sleep cycle lasted was so short, I hardly remember it now.

-A Mouse Temporary Home and Habitat
+Give the Mice a Temporary Home and Later, a Habitat

 When I first got the mice, I simply put them in a shoe box.
 It was all I could find.
 I included some tissue paper to keep them warm.